cillegio8/BMI-Calculat/README.md

 # BMI Calculator using Python

-This repository consists of a simple yet efficient BMI calculator scripted using Python.
+This repository consists of a simple yet efficient BMI calculator scripted using Python and C.

 ## Table of content